Debra Chandler, ACCA member, Chandler Consulting

 Consultants bring specialized skills, experience, knowledge, or access to information.
 They can be strategic or operational.
 Usually, a consultant offers a fresh perspective on a situation, opportunity or challenge that internal staff may simply be too involved with to manage objectively.

 For instance, perhaps your organization is considering a new fundraising strategy, but you want an independent perspective on how it might work.
 You’re thinking of purchasing a new ticketing system, but you aren’t really sure that anyone on your staff has the expertise to make the right choice.
 You need a renewed strategic road map and an outside perspective.
 Consultants can be used to free up time for managers and directors or provide expertise that the organization lacks.

 Here are some other reasons why a non-profit might choose to hire a consultant:

 - Research new trends, obstacles, or events and assess their potential impact

 - Help an organization’s managers reach their marketing and audience development goals

-- Start or fix a fundraising or capital campaign
+- Start or fix fundraising or capital campaigns

 - Identify and solve communication issues

 - Help train new board members